 I have been meaning to try this Konkani recipe for Hinga Chutney for a while now.
 I love both the main ingredients of this chutney Coconut and Asafoetida.

 This chutney is different from the usual variations of Coconut Chutney; be it the simple Coconut Chutney for Idli and Dosa, the Coconut Garlic Chutney used with Mysore Masala Dosa, or the Coconut Fried Dal Chutney that tastes great with Medu Vada.

 What I love about the Hinga Chutney is the strong flavour of hing that comes through.
 Hing or Asafoetida is very commonly used in Indian cooking (especially in dal) and is a great digestive agent.
 Less commonly known are its use in treating high blood pressure and as a blood thinner.

-Anyway, I love the taste of Hing and so this recipe for Hinga Chutney, which is an integral part of Konkani cuisine, is very popular with me. 🙂
+Anyway, I love the taste of Hing and so this Coconut and Hing Chutney, which is an integral part of Konkani cuisine, is very popular with me. 🙂

 - Salt to Taste

-- Grind the red chillies, coconut, tamarind, 1/2 tsp hing, and salt with some water to a smooth paste.
+- Grind the roasted red chillies, coconut, tamarind, 1/4 tsp hing, and salt with some water to a smooth paste.

 - Remove the Hinga Chutney into a bowl.